r3bl-org/r3bl-open-core/docs/guite-to-cutting-a-release-and-publishing-it-to-crates.io.md

 Finally, push the git commit and tag to the remote repo: `git push ; git push --tags`.

-## Current release status as of Dec 10 2022
+## Current release status as of Feb 7 2022

 | Crate  | Version       | Status                                       |
 | ------ | ------------- | -------------------------------------------- |